roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-15 ****** byStoryTeller07© Hearing the woman being led away, she quickly shoved the papers back into the wall safe.
+Hearing the woman being led away, she quickly shoved the papers back into the wall safe.
 Bundling both lots of slave papers into the same large brown envelope, she went to find the men.
 Standing at the door, she watched the mother being guided into the back of an ordinary looking white van.

   She must have noticed her daughter in there, as her whole body stiffened, and she pushed back with her feet.
 The two men guiding her, shoved the woman inside.
 They climbed in after her, and bent over the woman, now lying flat out on the van's floor.